-Since 2015, I concentrate on the essentials of life.
-With the freedom to be professional and financially independent, art is the confrontation that still remains.
-The question was what art is.
-Hardly anyone asks.
-The answer is quite simple.
-I am an artist and I do art because I don’t do anything else.
-And after more than 1,000 pictures, I have control of form, color and effect, I care of expedition, contemplation and inspiration also psychology, philosophy and not least the physics (optics).
+With the freedom to be professionally and financially independent, art is the pursuit in life that stays with me.
+This raised the question of what art is.
+One. which hardly anyone asks.
+The answer is very simple.
+I’m an artist and I make art because I don’t do anything else.
+After thousands of pictures I have form, color and effect under control, cultivate expedition, contemplation and inspiration and consider psychology, philosophy and last but not least physics (optics).

-Being an artist is more faith than talent, a decision.
-It is important to define and shape the (remaining) rest of the time.
-Thinking and acting should not be subject to any purpose or goal.
-It’s been known from ancient times that everything is hidden and concealed, but I can not do anything about it.
+Being an artist is more faith than talent, a choice.
+It is important to define and organize the (remaining) time.
+Thought and action must not be subject to any purpose or goal.
+It is nice that a shamanic aura surrounds you, which brings benevolence and consideration with it.
+It is known from ancient times that everything is hidden and covered, I can do nothing about it.
 So I use it.
-While trying to uncover, the resulting freedom is irrational or absurd, so my pictures have to be.
-It is irrelevant whether I work classically or use the digital preparation, the implementation remains after analogous transfer to the medium classic and continues to be subject to the creative process.
+The freedom that results from the attempt to uncover is irrational or absurd, that’s how my pictures have to be.
+It is irrelevant whether I work in the classic way or use digital preparation or AI tools (artificial intelligence), the implementation remains classic after analogue transfer to the medium and is still subject to the creative process.

-As a libertarian cognitive agent and system lab technician, in the effort to bring it to a point I came across a concept that matches: hypernormal.
-Hypernormality can be the never-existing, infinitely ambiguous mediocrity or a captive parallel world.
-Ultimately, the term describes an irrational state of knowledge about one’s own behavior in a society, a fake society.
-There is, in addition to the sociological, there are also a medical and some culturally relevant aspects.
+As a libertarian agent of knowledge and system laboratory technician, I came across a term in my efforts to get to the point: Hypernormal.
+Hypernormal is a psychological term that describes a personality that tries very hard to appear normal.
+The term is also used in mathematics and describes a matrix.
+Hypernormal can be the never-existent, infinitely ambiguous mediocrity or a captivating parallel world.
+Ultimately, the term describes an irrational state of knowledge about and one’s own behavior in a society, a fake society.
+In addition to the sociological and mathematical aspects, there are also medical and some culturally relevant aspects.

-In the o.g.
-Meaning, my pictures are not realistic but normal, hypernormal; do not trust them.
+In the sense mentioned above, my pictures from 2015 are not realistic but normal, hypernormal; don’t trust them.

 Art is not decoration but explanation.
 Art is a business, a highly absurd business.